 Europeans once believed that the black gold spice or black pepper grew on trees guarded by poisonous serpents.
 To harvest the fruits farmers must first drive the serpents underground by burning down the trees.
 That's how peppercorns got their shrivelled black coats they say!

-No other spice in the world is probably more popular, loved, and extensively used.
+Black pepper is considered to be the 'king of spices' as no other spice in the world is probably more popular, loved, and extensively used than this black gold pepper.
 Name any dish or cuisine and black pepper more often than not must be among the ingredients.
 Its sharp, pungent zest seeps deep into the repast, and the unmistakable whiff of its aroma swirls about in the air.
 In fact, you can't imagine any kitchen that didn't have a can of peppercorns or a bottle of powdered pepper or a pepper mill.

 In South India, more often than not dishes come flavoured with pepper, be it vegetables or meats or soups or tea!
 In Europe and the United States black pepper is the staple for preserving meats, seasonings, or marinades.

 Black pepper's signature aroma emanates from the berries of the tropical Piper nigrum vine, one among the thousand species of the Piperaceae family.

 Our Piper nigrum - literally black pepper - is a stout and woody vine, with nodes at intervals from which roots spring out.
 It is a monoecious plant, that is, both male and female flowers sharing the same spike.

 It needs the support of poles or props to climb and reaches up to heights of over 5 metres.
 The fruits cluster as berries on spikes.